Live from the Metropolitan Opera

-Live from the Metropolitan Opera (or as it was commonly known as: Live from the Met) (from 1977-1987) later renamed The Metropolitan Opera Presents (from 1988-2003) was an American television program that presented performances of complete operas from the Metropolitan Opera in New York City on the Public Broadcasting Service (PBS) network.
+Live from the Metropolitan Opera (also known as Live from the Met and The Metropolitan Opera Presents) is an American television program that presents performances of complete operas from the Metropolitan Opera in New York City on the Public Broadcasting Service (PBS) network.

-The program began in 1977 and was telecast live for its first few seasons.
-The first telecast, Giacomo Puccini's La Bohème, featured Luciano Pavarotti as Rodolfo and Renata Scotto as Mimì, with James Levine conducting (all three were interviewed during intermission), and Tony Randall as the host.
+The twenty-seven-season program began on March 15, 1977, and was telecast live for its first few seasons.
+The first telecast, Giacomo Puccini's La Bohème, features Luciano Pavarotti as Rodolfo and Renata Scotto as Mimì, with James Levine conducting (all three were interviewed during intermission), and Tony Randall as the host.